What We Did on Our Holidays

-What We Did on Our Holidays (released as Fairport Convention in the United States) is the second studio album by the English folk rock band Fairport Convention, released in December 1968.
+What We Did on Our Holidays (released as Fairport Convention in the United States) is the second studio album by the English folk rock band Fairport Convention.
+It was released on 13 December 1968 through Island Records.
 It was their first album to feature singer-songwriter Sandy Denny.
 The album also showed a move towards the folk rock for which the band became noted, including tracks later to become perennial favourites such as "Fotheringay" and the song traditionally used to close live concerts, "Meet on the Ledge".

 History

 Following the departure of Judy Dyble, the band conducted auditions for a replacement singer, and Sandy Denny became the obvious choice.
 Simon Nicol has said "it was a one horse race really... she stood out like a clean glass in a sink full of dirty dishes".
 Denny joined the group in May 1968 and had been touring with them for several months before sessions for the second album began.
 According to author Richie Unterberger Denny's "haunting, ethereal vocals gave Fairport a big boost".

 The album has been described by Unterberger as "a near-ideal balance between imaginative reworkings of traditional folk songs ... quality covers of contemporary folk-rock singer-songwriters, some quite obscure ... and original folk-rock material by various members".